Economy of Bahrain: Diversification

 In 2005, Bahrain signed the US-Bahrain Free Trade Agreement, becoming the first Persian Gulf state to sign such a bilateral trade agreement with the United States.
 A massive privatization programme is underway to sell off key government assets: utilities, banks, financial services, and telecommunications have started to come under the control of the private sector.

-As a result, the economy has been well positioned to exploit the extra revenues generated in the region thanks to the sustained high oil prices since 2002.
+As a result, the economy has been well-positioned to exploit the extra revenues generated in the region, thanks to the sustained high oil prices since 2002.
 In January 2006, the United Nations Economic and Social Commission for Western Asia cited Bahrain as the fastest growing economy in the Arab world.

-Between 1981 and 1993, Bahrain Government expenditures increased by 64%.
+Between 1981 and 1993, the Bahrain Government's expenditures increased by 64%.
 During that same time, government revenues continued to be largely dependent on the oil industry and increased by only 4%.
-Bahrain has at times received significant budgetary support and project grants from Saudi Arabia, Kuwait and the United Arab Emirates.
+Bahrain has at times received significant budgetary support and project grants from Saudi Arabia, Kuwait, and the United Arab Emirates.

 The government has used its modest oil revenues to build an advanced infrastructure in transportation and telecommunications.
 Bahrain is a regional financial and business center.
 Tourism, especially from the region, has proved another significant source of income.

 Bahrain has benefited from the oil boom since 2001, with economic growth of 5.5%.
 It has succeeded in attracting investment from other Persian Gulf states partly because it used the revenues of the 1970s-early 80s boom to invest in infrastructure development and other projects to improve the standard of living; health, education, housing, electricity, water, and roads all received attention.